marcc1875/Web-Programming/README.md

 # Initial Commit - add.js

 I have added an external javaScript file to neaten up my html file, and help make the code less cluttered and more neater.
 I moved the earlier commited embedded js code into this file.

+# Version 2 - add.js

+I have added some JQuery in the javascript file to allow the user to click on a paragraph they have already read and it will hide it.